 Man Sentenced for Conspiracy to Distribute Methamphetamine

-United States Attorney Deborah R. Gilg announced that United States District Judge John M. Gerrard sentenced Daniel Ariza-Garcia to 10 years in federal prison, followed by five years of supervised release.
+United States Attorney Deborah R. Gilg announced that United States District Judge John M. Gerrard sentenced Jorge Ortiz-Lopez, also known as Moreno, to 292 months in federal prison, followed by five years of supervised release.

 This case was investigated by the FBI and the Lincoln/Lancaster County Narcotics Task Force.